etzkorn/arctools/README.md

 Function `get_wear_flag` computes wear/non-wear flag (`1/0`) for each
 minute of activity counts data.
-Method implements wear/non-wear detection algorithm proposed by Choi et al. (2011).
+Method implements wear/non-wear detection algorithm closely following that of Choi et al. (2011).
+See `?get_wear_flag` for more details and function arguments.

   - The returned vector has value `1` for wear and `0` for non-wear flagged minute.
-  - If there is an `NA` entry in a data imput vector, then the returned vector will have a corresponding entry set to `NA` too.
+  - If there is an `NA` entry in a data input vector, then the returned vector will have a corresponding entry set to `NA` too.

 <!-- end list -->